 Performance of Fade

-The C++ library can run multiple threads on different cores and is very fast: It triangulates one million points (2 million triangles) in 0.17 seconds on a Core i7 6800K, for instance.
-Have a look at this comparison of single- and multithreaded runs with large point-sets.
+The C++ library can utilize multiple threads on different cores, delivering exceptional speed: For example, it can triangulate one million points (resulting in two million triangles) in just 0.17 seconds on a Core i7 6800K processor.
+You can explore a detailed performance comparison between single-threaded and multithreaded runs with large point sets.

 Hello, I have a question.
 Can Fade2D make a concave triangulation?
 How to do?
 It seems always get a convex polygon.